russellshen/MinimaLIST-Project/README.md

 - Consequently, both the /modules and /appendix folders will be regularly updated moving forward, with forward-facing presentable content in /modules and backward-facing investigational details in /appendix.
+- I will show, not just tell, how this **MinimaLIST** project itself is self-justifying and self- documenting because it is the demonstration of the **MinimaLIST** procedure on itself, with /appendix being the first movement from concrete to abstract, the **MinimaLIST** heuristic being the minimally-sufficient set of abstractions, and /modules being the second movement from abstract back to concrete to reconstitute it on a new basis in which all that is external to the **MinimaLIST** heuristic is explained in its relation to the chosen minimally-sufficient set of abstractions.

 **What is my flagship product that demonstrates the provisional soundness of my project?**
 - The flagship product of the **MinimaLIST** approach to the formal sciences is called **EngLISP**, an